danielsundermeier/knowledge/leben/beziehungen.md

 - [Day Game aka Cold Approach for Newbies](https://redpilldad.blog/2020/12/15/day-game-aka-cold-approach-for-newbies/)
 - [How to Pick Your Life Partner – Part 2](https://waitbutwhy.com/2014/02/pick-life-partner-part-2.html)
 - [I Miss it All](https://longreads.com/2021/07/22/i-miss-it-all-devin-kelly/) - Against the commodification of community.
+- [Sex Tips For Geeks](http://www.catb.org/esr/writings/sextips/) - Hackers don't have to be helpless chum in the dating-game shark pool.